While the summer of 2021 was a relatively good season in many regions, lockdowns and restrictions are back or on the horizon in many countries now.

 Upselling and cross-selling are two powerful ways to accomplish this, especially when your hotel occupancy is low.
 They help you boost both your guests’ average total bill and their enjoyment during the stay through targeted add-ons they can use to customise their stay.
 And the best news is that you can do this regardless of how many bookings you have.

-Of course, each property’s upselling or cross-selling potential is different.
-But at a time when every cent counts, it’s definitely worth a shot.
+Of course, there is a number of upselling or cross-selling strategies to look into.
+But at a time when every cent counts, it’s definitely worth exploring.

 Upselling KPIs to monitor